igorifaresi/ifaresi-sca/README.md

 ```

 ## TruthTableGen
-A program for generate truth tables.
+A library for generate truth tables.
 ### usage
 Create a `TruthTableGen` object and gives to constructor the std::vector of (bool)(std::vector\<bool\>) functions, the std::vector of functions name, and the var qnt (1 to 4).
 The function `generate()` gives the truth table std::string.
 ```cpp